-Just Cause: Just cause for dismissal will be related to the fitness of the faculty member in his or her professional capacity, and may include, but not be limited to, demonstrated substantial and manifest neglect of duty or failure to perform one’s duty, severely inadequate performance, or egregious misconduct that substantially impairs the individual’s fulfillment of his or her institutional responsibilities.
-In all cases of substandard performance, the University will make attempts at remediation prior to invoking dismissal procedures.
+Just Cause: Just cause for dismissal will be related to the fitness of the faculty member in his or her professional capacity, and may include, but not be limited to, demonstrated substantial and manifest neglect of duty or failure to perform one’s duty, failure to maintain licensure/certification (when required by respective accrediting and governance bodies), severely inadequate performance, or egregious misconduct that substantially impairs the individual’s fulfillment of his or her institutional responsibilities.
+When remediation is deemed possible, the University will make attempts at remediation prior to invoking dismissal procedures.
 Dismissal procedures will not be used to restrain faculty members in the exercise of their academic freedom, or in the exercise of any other rights they possess as members of society.
 If the effective date of the dismissal for cause of an individual in his or her first, second, or third year of service is prior to the expiration date of his or her appointment, and in all cases of dismissal for cause involving those on continuing appointments or those with just cause rights as enumerated in 21.8.3, the individual shall be entitled to due process prior to dismissal.
 During the consideration of dismissal for cause, the individual shall continue to receive his or her full salary.
 If in the judgment of the Administration the continued service of the individual would do serious harm to the University, the individual may be relieved of duties.
 In all cases of dismissal for cause, the procedures outlined in Article 21.12 shall be followed.

-Layoff of NTT Faculty with Continuing Appointments
+21.9.4 Layoff of NTT Faculty with Continuing Appointments

+a.
 Reduction or Elimination of Work.
 Any individual who has a continuing appointment may be laid off if the Dean determines that the work performed by the individual is being eliminated, reduced, or reassigned to a tenure-stream faculty member.
 In such cases, the individual shall be entitled to notice at least one year prior to the effective date of the layoff.
 Written reasons for the layoff shall be provided to the individual and to the Union.
 Such a layoff shall not be deemed retrenchment under Article 22, and none of the terms of that article shall apply.
-The work being done by the individual identified for layoff may continue, provided the remaining work is less than 50 percent FTE, and be performed at a reduced level by remaining non-tenure-track faculty members if those remaining faculty members are qualified to perform that work and have greater seniority or if their additional duties are outside the qualifications of the terminated non-tenure-track faculty member,.
+The work being done by the individual identified for layoff may continue, provided the remaining work is less than 50 percent FTE, and be performed at a reduced level by remaining non-tenure-track faculty members if those remaining faculty members are qualified to perform that work and have greater seniority or if their additional duties are outside the qualifications of the terminated non-tenure-track faculty member.